Document

 In financial accounting, every debit or credit transaction entry will belong to one of the three types of accounts:

-A nominal account is a general ledger containing the transactions of a business, namely – expenses, incomes, profits and losses.
+A nominal account is a general ledger containing the temporary transactions of a business, namely – expenses, incomes, profits and losses for a specific period.
 It contains all the transactions that occur in one fiscal year.
 Furthermore, it resets to zero and starts afresh when the next fiscal year begins.

 Examples of nominal accounts are Commission Received, Salary Account, Rent Account and Interest Account.